 Prices, Promotions, styles, and availability may vary.
 Our local stores do not honor online pricing.
 Prices and availability of products and services are subject to change without notice.
 Errors will be corrected where discovered, and Lowe's reserves the right to revoke any stated offer and to correct any errors, inaccuracies or omissions including after an order has been submitted.

 Choosing the right flooring enhances your home's appearance.
-But with so many options available, it’s daunting to find the perfect fit.
-Here’s a primer about luxury vinyl tile (LVT) and luxury vinyl plank (LVP): the features, benefits and differences to help you make an informed decision.
+With so many options, how do you find the perfect fit?
+Here’s a primer on luxury vinyl tile (LVT) and luxury vinyl plank (LVP): the features, benefits and differences to help you make an informed decision.

 An open floorplan living space with luxury vinyl plank.

-LVT flooring is a popular choice among homeowners and interior designers due to the plethora of design options that are available at a reasonable price.
+What is LVT flooring?
+Luxury vinyl tile (LVT) is a popular choice for homeowners thanks to the plethora of design options and reasonable prices.

 Luxury vinyl tile is a synthetic flooring material that mimics the look of natural materials such as wood or stone.
-To achieve this look, LVT is made of several layers; including a backing layer, a core layer, a design layer, and a protective top layer.
-These layers work together to provide durability, stability, and an authentic appearance.
+To achieve this look, LVT is made of several layers: a backing layer, a core layer, a design layer and a protective top layer.
+These layers work together to provide durability, stability and an authentic appearance.

 Grecian luxury vinyl tile.